cs4118/recitations/D-Freezer/freezer.md

     <img src='./allclass.png'/><br/>
 </div>

 The first class on the list is of higher priority than the second.
 In other words, `sched_class_dl` has a higher priority than `sched_class_rt`.
-Now, every time a new process needs to be scheduled, the schedular can simply go through the class list and check if there is a process of that class that needs to run.
+Now, every time a new process needs to be scheduled, the OS can simply go through the class list and check if there is a process of that class that needs to run.
 Let's take a look at this in practice as implemented in `linux\kernel\sched\core.c`.

 ```
 static inline struct task_struct *